crystal-ball/eslint-config-eloquence/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 ## Installing:
-Add the package and Prettier as a dev dependencies to your project:
+Add the package and Prettier as dev dependencies to your project:
 ```sh
 npm i eslint-config-healthsparq prettier -D
 ```
-_We recommend adding Prettier as a project dependency.
-(Some editors will only use Prettier as a dependency if it is in the `package.json`)_
+_We recommend adding Prettier as an explicit project dependency because some editors will only use Prettier as a dependency if it is in the `package.json`_

 If you are using the web configs, install the webpack resolver as well:
 ```sh